plausible/docs/docs/custom-event-goals.md

 For instance, if you're using WordPress, you can click on any block element you want to track such as a button.
 This will open up the block menu on the right-hand side of your screen.
 You can click on "Advanced" and add a CSS class name in the "Additional CSS class(es)" field.

-Add the CSS class name in this format: `plausible-event-name=custom-event`.
-For instance, if you want to track form submissions on your contact form, you could use: `plausible-event-name=form-submit`.
+Add the CSS class name in this format: `plausible-event-name=MyEventName`.
+For instance, if you want to track form submissions on your contact form, you could use: `plausible-event-name=Form+Submit`.

 :::note
 To represent a space character in the event names, you can use a `+` sign.
 For example: `plausible-event-name=Subscribe+Newsletter`